wigggles/Gosu-and-OpenGL/README.md

 # Gosu-and-OpenGL

-This was written as a sample of using Gosu for developing 3D software useing the OpenGL library.
+This was written as a sample for using the Gosu library to develop 3D software useing the OpenGL library in Ruby.

 ### Requirements